 Effects come in a huge variety of different formats: individual pedals, multi-effects units, software based, amplifier based etc etc. But how do you know which option is right for you as a beginner player?
 Perhaps all you need is simply a couple of pedals in front of your amp, or maybe you need the choice and added features of a multi-effects unit, or perhaps you would benefit from the advantages of software based modelling.

 As a new player I would absolutely suggest picking up a budget multi-effects unit – either standalone or computer based.
-These will allow you to sample all of the different effects and give you a great understanding of how they all function.
-Using this information you will then be able to fine-tune exactly what you will require to unlock your dream sounds.
+These will allow you to sample all of the different effects and give you a great understanding of how they all function and fit together.
 The best way to learn is through testing – do it inexpensively with a multi-fx unit rather than with thousands of dollars worth of individual pedals!

 Let’s first take a quick look at some of the more popular types of effects to see what they do…

 Chorus: The chorus effect is used to create very full, somewhat dreamy sounds.
 It does this by creating a slightly detuned and delayed signal and playing it back with the original sound.

 Compressor: A compressor basically averages out the signal produced by your guitar It does this by boosting the quiet notes and reducing the louder ones.
 This adds a more consistent, flowing feel to your sound.

 Delay: When sound is reflected from a distant surface, a delayed version of the original signal is heard a short time later.
 Delay units electronically recreate this natural effect, by either analogue or digital means.

 Distortion: Distortion pedals make your guitar sound….distorted..duh!
 Generally, this has come to mean everything from smooth tube overdrive to all manner of nasty, dirty, “my amp is exploding” tones.